5 Reasons Why Including Social in Your Local SEO Strategy Drives Revenue

 4. Social Media Increases Customer Retention

-What is another word for loyal customer?
+What is another word for a loyal customer?
 Customer Retention.

 “In a study, it was found that Loyal customers are 5x as likely to repurchase, 5 times as likely to forgive,